pnjorge/GridHopperTac/README.md

 - Rotating-bezel zoom on compatible watches.
 <!-- spacer -->
 - Autonomous operation, with no internet access required.
-- Independent operation, without the need of a cellphone .
+- Fully independent, without the need of a cellphone .
 - Field-focused and KISS.

 <div><br></div>